 This is how God can be just and unfair, while still being righteous (i.e. someone who always does the right thing).
 God is just and punishes every sin.
 However, He is unfair because some people pay the punishment for their own sins, while others have their punishment paid for them.

 Think about how serious that means our wrongdoing actually is.
 To pay the punishment for our sin and wrongdoing, God had to become a man Himself and take the punishment.
 Somehow, our wrongdoing is so serious: that to pay it off requires something as valuable as the death of God.

 Think about it another way.
 God loves every individual in the world infinitely more than you or I possibly ever even could.
 Every time I wrong or hurt someone else, it is an infinite affront and hurt to God’s infinite love for that person.

 Perhaps think about it the way Paul talks about it above.
 Sin is rebellion and falling short of God’s glory.
 God’s glory is infinitely good and infinitely holy.

 Wrongdoing is addictive

-However, while Hell is just.
-Thankfully, it is also unfair.
+However, while hell is just, thankfully it is also unfair.
 The way is open for you, reading this, to not go there.
-To receive infinitively favourable and unfair treatment.
-To never have to face the punishment for your crimes, but to be “justified,” made right, because Jesus paid the punishment for wrongs done by His blood.
+To receive infinitely favorable and unfair treatment: to never have to face the punishment for your crimes, but to be “justified,” made right, because Jesus paid the punishment for your wrongs by His blood.